stahta01/colorlog/Readme.md

 ## Colorlog
 Simple utility to colorize typical logging output using ANSI escape codes.
-The functionality is inspired by the GrepCode plugin for Eclipse and IDEA.
+The functionality is inspired by the GrepConsole plugin for Eclipse and IDEA.
 In contrast to those plugins, this program is intended to use in a terminal window.

 ## Logging format
 Input is read from <tt>stdin</tt> and analyzed line-by-line for the following 'log level' tags: